peterashwin/SNinteraction-2025/sniceroclinic-coco/README.md

-# `sniceroclinic-coco` tracking snicercolinic with coco
+# `sniceroclinic-coco` tracking sniceroclinic with coco

 This repository contains computational scripts to reproduce the a bifurcation diagram for SNICeroclinics in a 2d ODE.